k9andkbd/k9andkbd.github.io/md/PortugalTravelLog.md

 After dinner I spent some time walking around downtown and taking in the night life before making my way back up the hill to the hotel so I could rest my feet.

 Today I’ll head up the coast, with a lunch break at Sines, and then move on to Setubal to set up camp for the night.

+### April 14, 2022
+<a name=“update”></a>

+Sines was an unexpected surprise!
+It was a charming sea-side town with a lovely castle.
+Tucked inside the castle was a neat little museum of the town.
+The exhibits were wonderful and the whole thing was free to visit!

+After the castle and the museum, I walked all over town, all the way down to the boardwalk below the town and back up again.
+There was a nice little cafe just outside the castle walls where I had a café com leite and a pastel de Natas.

+When I decided I was going to setup for the night in Setubal, just south of Lisbon, I wasn’t too excited.
+I booked the local Ibis hotel.
+I knew it wouldn’t be exciting but the price was right, and since I have a car I didn’t mind staying outside of town.
+After my afternoon siesta I headed off to the local Fort.
+The views from the top of the Fort walls were quite nice and allowed me to scope out some likely place to stash the car and have a look around on foot.
+It wasn’t until I drove back down the hill and parked my car that I started to get a bit excited about the prospects!
+Murals and sculptures galore.
+Back alleys to investigate, a wonderful strip of park nestled downtown and a lively square.
+I had dinner at the highest rated local tavern and it was quite good even if they didn’t have any oysters!

+Tomorrows route from here to Coimbra with a stop in Obdios is already planned.